 In his time at CSUN as the coach of sprints, hurdles, jumps, relays and multi event athletes, Anderson has coached athletes to 28 NCAA Championship berths, more than 60 NCAA regional qualifiers, and more than 150 marks to Northridge's all time record book.

 Prior to returning to Northridge for his second stint, Anderson worked as a volunteer assistant at Kansas State(2002-2004) and UCLA(2001-2002).
 He worked as a volunteer assistant at Cal State Northridge during the 1999-2001 seasons while competing as a decathlete.
 Anderson still owns the CSUN complex record in the decathlon which he set in 2000 to qualify for the US Olympic Trials.

 Before returning to the sport of track and field, Anderson played wide receiver for the Indianapolis Colts from 1996-1997 before a back injury ended his career.
 A 1996 graduate of UCLA, Anderson earned degrees in Political Science and Sociology while competing in football and track.
 He was a member of the NCAA runner up 4x100 relay team his senior season, and played in the 1994 Rose Bowl.

 Anderson married the former Bridget Pearson, who coaches the Matador pole vaulters, assists with the multi events, and is the strength and conditioning coach for the track and field team.
-The couple are the proud parents of their son, Andy.
+The couple are the proud parents two children, Andy and Avery.